lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/cli-wallet-commands.md

 ### 5 Reserve Proof

-Reserve Proofs are used to generate a signature proving that you own an amount of $OXEN, with the option to sign the reserve proof with a key.
+Reserve Proofs are used to generate a signature proving that you own an amount of $LOZZAX, with the option to sign the reserve proof with a key.

-For example let’s imagine you see a car for sale but they will accept $OXEN as payment, however they have advised in their online listing that they are only interested in serious buyers and require you to prove you have the $OXEN.
+For example let’s imagine you see a car for sale but they will accept $LOZZAX as payment, however they have advised in their online listing that they are only interested in serious buyers and require you to prove you have the $LOZZAX.
 Luckily we can use Reserve Proof commands for this proof.

 #### 5.1 Generate Reserve Proof